 When your children take over what they eat, they are taking over your job.
 And when you restrict or overly encourage their eating, you are taking over their job.
 The bottom line is young children have no idea how to plan well-balanced meals but they are masters at regulating their food intake.

 2. They can become grazers

 When a child is constantly eating all day long, they are less likely to be hungry at mealtime.
 This can easily translate into poor behavior and less food intake at the kitchen table.
-For more on planned meal and snacks see Why Children and Parents Thrive on Planned Mealtimes.
+For more on planned meals and snacks see How to Strengthen Your Child’s Self Control Muscle.

 Studies show that children who eat regular meals have better diets than those who don’t.
 Think about it.
 Do you eat better when you are grabbing food here and there or when you are sitting down to regular meals?